5-8-2 The Wilderness Temptations: A Window Into The Mind Of Jesus

 Footnotes

 in a moment of time" (Lk.
-4:5) surely refers to the Kingdom- all
+4:5) surely refers to the future Kingdom of God on earth- all

 the kingdoms as they would be in the future (cp.
 Rev. 11:15).